Are Charter and Budget Bus Companies at Fault if They Break Safety Rules and Cause an Accident?

 Several serious accidents involving charter buses have occurred this year, bringing concerns about charter bus safety violations into the national spotlight.
 In September 2017, a deadly collision between an MTA bus and privately-owned charter bus killed three people and injured at least 16 others in Queens, NY.
 In May, just months earlier, another devastating accident on I-95 in Maryland left 26 injured – most of them children – when a charter bus rolled onto its side.
 These accidents are only two cases in a string of serious yet avoidable crashes, leading concerned parents, commuters, and budget travelers to wonder: who is legally responsible when a charter bus accident causes passengers to be injured or killed?
-Philadelphia charter bus injury lawyers discuss the subject of accident liability.
+Philadelphia bus accident lawyers discuss the subject of accident liability.

 Who is Liable When a Tour, Budget, or Charter Bus Accident Occurs?